-Net loss per share is computed by dividing net loss by the weighted-average number of ordinary shares outstanding during the period.
-The Company has not considered the effect of the warrants sold in the IPO and the Private Placement to purchase an aggregate of 23,872,000 of the Company's Class A ordinary shares in the calculation of diluted loss per share, since their inclusion would be anti-dilutive under the treasury stock method.
+Net income (loss) per share is computed by dividing net loss by the weighted-average number of ordinary shares outstanding during the period.
+The Company has not considered the effect of the warrants sold in the IPO and the Private Placement to purchase an aggregate of 23,872,000 of the Company's Class A ordinary shares in the calculation of diluted loss per share, since their exercisability is contingent upon a future event.